 It’s hard to come up with any major drawbacks.
 However, it had a strong chemical smell when I took it out of the box.
 (Within a day, it was imperceptible.)
-Also, as noted earlier, like most of the products I tried, it didn’t have a traditional kettlebell shape.
-Unlike the spherical shape of traditional kettlebells, the Bowflex was shaped like a rectangle with rounded sides.
+Also, like most of the products I tried, it doesn’t have a traditional kettlebell shape.
+Unlike the spherical shape of traditional kettlebells, the Bowflex is shaped like a rectangle with rounded sides.
 While taller people won’t have issues with its relatively tall height, this could be a downside for petite users.
 I’m five feet tall and when I did sumo squats, I couldn’t bend my knees past 90 degrees, at which point the base hit the floor.
 The shape also limited my range of motion with deadlifts.
 Still—these are all minor issues for an otherwise fantastic adjustable kettlebell.

-Should You Invest in an Adjustable Kettlebell?
+Should You Invest in an Adjustable Kettlebell Set?

 A traditional kettlebell is a compact, spherical weight with a handle on top.
 Adjustable weight kettlebells come in various shapes and sizes with the same looped handle on top.
 Whether an adjustable kettlebell will be the perfect complement to your home gym depends on how serious you are about kettlebells and what your fitness goals are.

 You don’t have to be super strong to use an adjustable kettlebell, but they’re ideal for people who have some weight training background or even a couple of kettlebell sessions with a personal trainer under their belt.
 For kettlebell-specific moves like kettlebell swings, good form is crucial for injury prevention—so a little skill and experience goes a long way.